 Many stitch names actually refer to a group, rather than individual stitches.

 For example, Gobelin stitch is basically a straight line, i.e. the needle comes up through a hole in the canvas and down in another one.
 Depending on how many threads the stitch covers, the direction, and where the next stitch is placed, this simple line can be known by various names.

-Which of these we choose for a particular area of our design can be important, especially if it is pictorial in nature.
+Which of these we choose for a particular area of our design can be important, especially if we are creating a pictorial project.

 We may wish to work diagonally, for example, if we are depicting the slope of a hillside.

-A building, on the other hand, may work better if the stitches are vertical, otherwise it may appear to be falling down!
+A building may work better if the stitches are vertical, otherwise it may appear to be falling down!

 Not all areas of a design need to show direction as that could be distracting.
 Often background areas work best if they appear random, or flat (we will discuss texture shortly).